Israel Jacob Kligler: Anti-malaria campaign

-Dr Kligler's efforts to eliminate malaria in Palestine came notwithstanding the pessimism of "… the experts of 1918 … (who prophesied) that the future of this country (Palestine) might be considered to be almost hopeless from the malarial standpoint…"
+Dr Kligler's efforts to eliminate malaria in Palestine came notwithstanding the pessimism of "... the experts of 1918 ... (who prophesied) that the future of this country (Palestine) might be considered to be almost hopeless from the malarial standpoint..."

 Public health

 Kligler also worked extensively in matters connected with public health.
-He joined the Health Advisory Board established in 1922 by the 12th Zionist Congress and in 1933 he was elected to replace Henrietta Szold as chairman of the Zionist Organization health committee.
-He collaborated with Avraham Katznelson, who ran the Department of Health, together they coordinated the exchanges between various medical institutions, including Hadassah health care, Clalit Health Services and other organizations.
+He joined the Health Advisory Board established in 1922 by the 12th Zionist Congress, and in 1933 he was elected to replace Henrietta Szold as chairman of the Zionist Organization health committee.
+He collaborated with Avraham Katznelson, who ran the Department of Health, and together they coordinated the exchanges between various medical institutions, including Hadassah health care, Clalit Health Services and other organizations.

 Kligler was an active member in associations that promoted physical activity, such as the Association for Playgrounds in Israel and the Association for Public Swimming Pools established in the 1930s.
 At the annual meeting of physical education teachers, he spoke about the importance of physical exercise.